czech-radio/openmedia-check/README.md

 - `-w` - do changes to filesystem

 ## Error messages

-JSON mesasge contains four following fileds:
+JSON message contains the following fields:
 - `date` - timestamp of when it occurs
 - `type` - can be either `info`, `error` or `warning`
 - `message` - human readable message what happened